LXJS/training-webrtc/WORKSHOP.md

 4. Try out Remy Sharp's tool [nodemon](https://github.com/remy/nodemon).
 This monitors any changes in your Node.js application and automatically restarts the server when changes are saved.

-5. This app uses a JavaScript prompt to get a room name.
+5. The solution uses a JavaScript prompt to get a room name.
 Work out a way to get the room name from the URL, for example _localhost:2014/foo_ would give the room name _foo_.

 ## Step 6: RTCPeerConnection with messaging